Documentation

 How the command center turns the source-domain map into a plan for external placements: the main recommendation is the "outlet × topic" pair, and the content plan serves as a brief for the editorial team

-The External publications tab in the command center gathers recommendations for where the brand needs to appear outside its own site.
-For most commercial queries, AI cites external sources — editorial outlets, catalogs, communities, expert domains — more often than the brand sites themselves, so presence there directly determines whether the brand makes it into an answer.
+The "External publications" tab in the command center collects recommendations on where the brand needs to appear outside its own website.
+For most commercial queries, AI engines cite external sources — media, directories, communities, expert domains — far more often than brand sites themselves, so presence there directly decides whether the brand makes it into the answer.

 Tip